 }'

-2. or the user revoking permission for Live Activities from their iOS Settings.
+• User revokes permission for Live Activities in their iOS Settings.

 FAQ